 New York City’s newest set of proposed zoning changes will re-write rules to remove impediments to constructing and retrofitting buildings in every land use.
 The objective: reduce urban energy consumption and greenhouse gas (GHG) production.
 The bottom line is the $15 billion/year spent on heat and power in buildings representing 80 percent of the city’s carbon emissions.

 Reduction in consumption improves well being.

 Can zoning regulations reduce the urban carbon footprint and lower energy costs?
-Assuring buildings have a good air-barrier and insulation on the exterior will yield energy performance.
-Why is encouraging a good air/insulation barrier (four to eight inches) a zoning issue?
+For example, assuring buildings have a good air barrier and insulation on the exterior will yield energy performance.
+So why is encouraging a good air/insulation barrier (four to eight inches) a zoning issue?